nicholaswmin/automap/.github/benchmark/lib/dyno/README.md

       //
       // any measures taken in the task must be declared here.
       measures: {
+        //  key by which the results are sorted (max value first, descending)
+        sortby: 'task.mean',
         labels: {
           // Log:
           // - the overall task duration